saschatimme/HigherPrecision.jl/docs/src/index.md

 # Introduction

-HigherPrecision defines the following types
+HigherPrecision defines the following subtypes of `AbstractFloat`
 * `DoubleFloat64` - A 128 bit number type with around 30 bits of precision.

 These types are intended as a drop-in replacement for `Float64` and `BigFloat`.